Bealby/Milestone-Project-2/README.md

 **Add More locations with Informations Windows**:
 Further photos could be added to include family tree information and other relatives and friends who served in the war.
-Especially Jack's brothers who aso had active war services.
+Especially Jack's brothers who also had active war services.

-**Contact Form:** A page for people to get in contact if they have any related stories or information to provide.
+**Contact Form:** A page for people to get in contact if they have any related stories or information to share.

 **Music:** Play some music in the background (1940's genre), that plays on entering site.
 This could be initiated using jquery, where it loops continuosly or plays only a certain amount of times.
 There shoud be a function to turn sound off.
+Along with this a playlist of World War Two songs mentioned in Jack Fairfield's journal could be listed with the option to play accordingly.

 **Photographs**
 Photos provided on the Map could include a feature that allows the photos to be enlarged once clicked and be viewed in better detail.
 Or have a separate section in website of gallery of photos that are referenced back to the Map.

-**Music**
-A playlist of World War Two songs mentioned in Jack Fairfield's journal could be listed and also be playing in the background while users are prrusing the Website.

 [Go to top](#contents)